istvanmakary/react-native-debugger/README.md

 ```
 IMPORTANT:
-The mudule will display only the listed events!
+The module will display only the listed events!
 ```

 - TYPE *(String|Required)* - event type (e.g NETWORK_REQUEST)